-This is an open-source, online content management tool, and platform, which is used for blogging and authoring utilizing this tool can let you use a different layout and formatting features of WordPress.
+This is an open-source, online content management tool, and platform used for blogging and authoring.
+Utilizing this tool can let you use a different layout and formatting features of WordPress.

 This is a paid and well-liked diagramming tool that is used for engineering designs and figures.
-Technical writing at times required to devise flowcharts, diagrams, figures, architectural diagrams, circuit diagrams, product design, etc. for which Visio became a suitable support tool.
+At times, technical writing required to devise flowcharts, diagrams, figures, architectural diagrams, circuit diagrams, product design, etc. for which Visio became a suitable support tool.

 Windows Snipping Tool

 This is a screen capturing tool that is more urbane than the PrntScr button and contains some additional features and buttons in a GUI format.
 Other than full-screen capture, technical writers can also take freehand cropping capture of a particular screen section.

 There are various other tools, applications, and technologies used that technical writer and document processing experts need to know are: